1508/uitest-boilerplate/README.md

 You would create a folder called "Customer.UITest".

-Inside this folder, do a `npm install` to install all dependencies.
+Clone this repo to that folder, and run a `npm install` in the folder to install all dependencies.

 The tests are then run as a npm run script.
 To do so, run `npm test`